Educational technology: Virtual classroom

-A virtual learning environment (VLE), also known as a learning platform, simulates a virtual classroom or meetings by simultaneously mixing several communication technologies.
+A virtual learning environment (VLE), also known as a learning platform, simulates a virtual classroom or meeting by simultaneously mixing several communication technologies.
 Web conferencing software enables students and instructors to communicate with each other via webcam, microphone, and real-time chatting in a group setting.
 Participants can raise their hands, answer polls, or take tests.
 Students can whiteboard and screencast when given rights by the instructor, who sets permission levels for text notes, microphone rights, and mouse control.

 A virtual classroom provides an opportunity for students to receive direct instruction from a qualified teacher in an interactive environment.
 Learners can have direct and immediate access to their instructor for instant feedback and direction.
 The virtual classroom provides a structured schedule of classes, which can be helpful for students who may find the freedom of asynchronous learning to be overwhelming.
 Besides, the virtual classroom provides a social learning environment that replicates the traditional "brick and mortar" classroom.
-Most virtual classroom applications provide a recording feature.
-Each class is recorded and stored on a server, which allows for instant playback of any class over the course of the school year.
-This can be extremely useful for students to retrieve missed material or review concepts for an upcoming exam.
-Parents and auditors have the conceptual ability to monitor any classroom to ensure that they are satisfied with the education the learner is receiving.

 In higher education especially, a virtual learning environment (VLE) is sometimes combined with a management information system (MIS) to create a managed learning environment, in which all aspects of a course are handled through a consistent user interface throughout the institution.
 Physical universities and newer online-only colleges offer to select academic degrees and certificate programs via the Internet.
 Some programs require students to attend some campus classes or orientations, but many are delivered completely online.
 Several universities offer online student support services, such as online advising and registration, e-counseling, online textbook purchases, student governments, and student newspapers.

 Due to the COVID-19 pandemic, many schools have been forced to move online.
 As of April 2020, an estimated 90% of high-income countries are offering online learning, with only 25% of low-income countries offering the same.

 Augmented reality

-Augmented reality (AR) provides students and teachers with the opportunity to create layers of digital information, including both virtual worlds and real-world elements, to interact in real-time.

-AR technology plays an important role in the future of the classroom where human / AI co-orchestration takes place seamlessly.
-Students would switch between individual and collaborative learning dynamically, based on their own learning pace, while teachers, with the help of AR, monitor the classroom and provide necessary interventions in cases where computer systems are not yet designed to handle.
-In this vision, the technology's role is to enhance, rather than replace, human teachers' capabilities.
+AR technology plays an important role in the future of the classroom where human co-orchestration takes place seamlessly.